AFROTC-Det-345/rfc-guide/RFC Guide.md

 Detachment-Level Recruiting.
 ROs are an integral part of the detachment dynamics.
 They manage detachment activities to recruit in-college, high school, and enlisted members from the local area.
 Recruiting emphasis generally shifts between these markets based on the time of year with scholarship deadlines, college orientation, and class registration schedules.
 Detachment cadets are ROs’ most valuable recruiting tools.
 The cadets bring energy and charisma to recruiting events while also relating closely to candidates because they were most recently in the same position before joining AFROTC.

 ## CHAPTER 2 – RECRUITING PLAN
-2.1.
 Recruiting Plan.
 Recruiting plans provide a source of continuity to identify detachment recruiting objectives, available markets, and a list of recruiting events.
 ROs must review previous years’ recruiting plans to analyze strengths, weaknesses, and opportunities for the purpose of setting future goals.
 At a minimum, the recruiting plan will include the following items:
+- Record of Review
+- Table of Contents
+- Summary
+  - AOR Map
+  - Five-Year History
+  - Summary of Previous Recruiting Plan Results
+  - Recruiting Successes and Challenges
+- Recruiting Objectives
+- Target Market
+- Time-Phased List of Events (TPLE)
+- Points of Contact

-2.1.1.
-Record of Review.
+### Record of Review
 Recruiting plans must be approved by the RO and detachment commander.

-2.1.2.
-Table of Contents.
+### Table of Contents

-2.1.3.
-Summary.
+### Summary
-2.1.3.1.
-General Summary of Detachment Recruiting Environment.
+#### General Summary of Detachment Recruiting Environment
 List all of the cross-towns for the university and the general environment for recruiting.

-2.1.3.2.
-Area of Responsibility (AOR) Map.
+#### Area of Responsibility (AOR) Map
 This map identifies where the detachment RO is responsible for the high school scholarship program (HSSP) interviews and presentations while identifying all potential market areas.

-2.1.3.3.
-Five-Year History of Officer Production.
+#### Five-Year History of Officer Production
 List, by fiscal year, the numbers of commissioned officers produced by the detachment over the last five years.

-2.1.3.4.
-Summary of Previous Recruiting Plan Results.
+#### Summary of Previous Recruiting Plan Results
 The summary must include after action report (AAR) annual results, HSSP direct results, enrollment increase, and program guidance Letter (PGL) impact.

-2.1.3.5.
-Recruiting Successes & Challenges.
+#### Recruiting Successes & Challenges
 ROs should be honest in this assessment and take time to examine previous successes and failures to maximize future results.
 This requires realistic measures of success that are set prior to each event.

-2.1.4.
-Recruiting Objectives.
+#### Recruiting Objectives
 Specific production numbers are at the discretion of the detachment, and should be realistic and representative of the potential target market (e.g., setting diversity goals for the detachment that are commiserate with the university’s demographics.)

-2.1.5.
-Target Market.
+#### Target Market
 ROs should primarily focus their efforts on their target market as listed below.
 Developing relationships with influencers (person or group that has the ability to influence the decision of a lead) will aid in creating a referral pipeline freeing up time to shift or expand efforts to other feeder schools, and/or nationally ranked high schools in the immediate vicinity.
 If you are recruiting outside the detachment target market, the RO must provide general AFROTC information rather than detachment-specific information.
 The RO target markets are as follows:
-2.1.5.1.
-Tier 1:  Host or crosstown schools, top 10 host or crosstown feeder high schools, science, technology, engineering, and mathematics (STEM) focused schools, top 25 high schools in area (reference US News and World Report).
+  - Tier 1: Host or crosstown schools, top 10 host or crosstown feeder high schools, science, technology, engineering, and mathematics (STEM) focused schools, top 25 high schools in area (reference US News and World Report).
-2.1.5.1.1.
 Top 10 Feeder High Schools.
 Feeder high schools are determined by your host and cross-town schools.
 These are not the top 10 feeder high schools into the detachment but into the universities your detachment serves.
 In most cases, cadets choose the institution first and the detachment by default.
-2.1.5.1.2.
-Tier 2:  Other top 100 high schools (reference US News and World Report) and Air Force Junior Reserve Officer Training Corps (AFJROTC) units.
+  - Tier 2: Other top 100 high schools (reference US News and World Report) and Air Force Junior Reserve Officer Training Corps (AFJROTC) units.
-2.1.5.1.3.
-Tier 3:  Other top ranked high schools within a 50-mile radius.
+  - Tier 3: Other top ranked high schools within a 50-mile radius.

-2.1.6.
-Time-Phased List of Events (TPLE).
+### Time-Phased List of Events (TPLE)
 Provides a detailed catalog of the recruiting events that ROs will accomplish in order to reach their target markets.
 The TPLE should cover the time period from 1 July to 30 June and should be recorded in the AAR found in Teams under ROTC Recruiting Branch-ROs Det Cadre-Plans & AARs ROs All Regions.
 Include events at the host and cross-town schools, feeder high schools, and points of contact for each.
 When updating the plan, indicate if an event is worth holding again next year and note any specific materials or items needed for the event.
 These notes should be clear, concise, and easily understood by the next RO.
 The TPLE is a living document that can be adjusted or updated to meet the recruiting plan objectives.

-2.1.7.
-Points of Contact.
+### Points of Contact
 The plan should include a list of key campus contacts such as: admissions office, financial aid office, orientation coordinators, marketing departments, department chairs for STEM majors, nursing, high demand foreign languages, and the guidance counselors for feeder high schools.
 The plan must contain the contact info for the other United States Air Force (USAF) recruiting assets including, United States Air Force Academy (USAFA) Admissions Liaison Officers (ALO), local AFJROTC detachments, local Air Force Recruiting Service (AFRS) recruiter, and Air Force Reserve Component (ARC) recruiters operating in the RO’s AOR.

-2.2.
-Deadlines.
+### Deadlines.
 A biennial recruiting plan must be submitted to the Det/CC for approval.
 Detachments are no longer required to submit their recruiting plans to HQ.
 The recruiting plan is a living document and should be updated as necessary.

-2.3.
-Resources.
+### Resources
 There are a variety of resources ROs can utilize to improve the recruiting climate in their AOR.
-2.3.1.
 Joint Advertising, Market Research, and Studies (JAMRS) reports can give ROs a better understanding of the recruiting market.
 ROs can establish a JAMRS account at http://dmren.org/app/login?next=/.
-2.3.2.

 University demographics are a great resource for ROs to gauge the diversity of their detachment as it should be on par with the university’s demographics.
 If not, improving diversity should be a recruiting plan objective as the market clearly offers the means to support a more diverse cadet corps.
-2.3.3.

 Some universities will poll inbound students for AFROTC interest in their entrance surveys.
 These rosters are a valuable resource that puts you in contact with potential applicants.
 If the university does not currently poll incoming students on their military interest, ask if they would be willing to request this information.
-2.3.4.

 Request a Solomon Amendment Report from the university registrar’s office, which can provide rosters with contact information on potential applicants.
 Information can include telephone, age, date of birth, email address, academic major, etc. The 1996 Solomon Amendment is the popular name of Title 10 United States Code § 983, a United States federal law that allows the Secretary of Defense to deny federal grants to institutions of higher education if they prohibit or prevent military recruitment, including AFROTC, on campus.
-2.3.5.

 If the university has a listing of student organizations, you may be able to identify groups to engage with that are targeted by the National Recruiting Strategy (e.g. STEM, diversity, etc.).

-2.4.
-Recruiting Plan Examples and Checklist.
+### Recruiting Plan Examples and Checklist.
 Recruiting plan examples are provided on Teams under ROTC-Recruiting Branch (RRR)-ROs Det Cadre-Files-Example Recruiting Plans.
 The recruiting plan  checklist is provided on Teams under ROTC-Recruiting Branch (RRR)-General-Files-RO Training, Continuity, Guides, and Templates-Recruiting Plans

-2.5.
-Tips and Recommendations in the Execution of the Recruiting Plan.
+### Tips and Recommendations in the Execution of the Recruiting Plan
 2.5.1.
 Phase 1.
 Planning.
 2.5.1.1.
 Verify all contact information from the previous year’s plan.
 Ensure you update the high schools’ info before they close for the school year to ensure you have accurate information to begin scheduling visits when academics resume.
 2.5.1.2.
 Be ambitious in planning, put a lot of events on the calendar, so if you miss some, it will not impact your production goals.